Kaiser-Yang/LightBoat/README.md

 #### Customize Type 2-1 Mappings

-Let's take a look at the default key mappings or `comment`:
+Let's take a look at the default key mappings of `comment`:

 ```lua
 return {